Introduction to Defect Life Cycle

-Ans: A defect which is occurring repeatedly in every execution and whose steps can be captured in every execution, then such a defect is called as a ‘producible’ defect.
+Answer: A defect which is occurring repeatedly in every execution and whose steps can be captured in every execution, then such a defect is called a ‘producible’ defect.

 Q #7) What type of defect is a not reproducible defect?

-Ans: A defect which is not occurring repeatedly in every execution and is producing only at some instances and whose steps as a proof have to be captured with the help of screenshots, then such a defect is called as a ‘not reproducible’ defect.
+Answer: A defect which is not occurring repeatedly in every execution and is producing only at some instances and whose steps as proof have to be captured with the help of screenshots, then such a defect is called as a ‘not reproducible’ defect.

 Q #8) What is a defect report?